 When the world wearies and society fails to satisfy, there is always the garden.Minnie Aumonier

 Welcome back to the One Room Challenge!
-Eight weeks of planning, demo, many setbacks, and finally seeing our white and grey bathroom together has made the last two months fly by.
-We are getting so close to the end and I finally have some actual pictures to show you.
+Eight weeks (plus a two-week extension) of planning, demo, many setbacks, and finally seeing our white and grey bathroom together has made the last two months fly by.
+Without further adieu, here is our garden-inspired white and great bathroom reveal!

 A White and Grey Bathroom Makeover